Steve Powell wasn’t keen on having police visit his house.

 “When she and Josh and I were together with the boys, it was perfect.
 I mean it was calm, it was pleasant.
 She was always nice to me,” Steve said.
 “She seemed to like me a lot.”

-Susan did not like Steve, a lot or even a little, a fact investigators had already learned by speaking to her family and friends.
+Susan Cox Powell did not like her father-in-law Steve Powell, a fact investigators had already learned by speaking to her family and friends.

 Steve, though, told the detectives that she had been “very open sexually” when living in his house with Josh in early 2002.
 In the same breath, he claimed Susan’s membership in The Church of Jesus Christ of Latter-day Saints led to her repressing a desire to be with him.